 Franklin Osgood was the first defender and two-time winner of the America’s Cup.
-This year marks the 150th anniversary of Osgood’s victory as the owner and manager of the schooner MAGIC, which won the firstdefense of the America’s Cup on August 8, 1870.
+2020 marked the 150th anniversary of Osgood’s victory as the owner and manager of the schooner MAGIC, which won the first defense of the America’s Cup on August 8, 1870.
 In the only fleet race for a Cup final, MAGIC led at all marks on the race course in New York Harbor to defeat sixteen other defenders and the lone challenger.

 In the following year, Osgood successfully defended the Cup again, this time with a new schooner, COLUMBIA, in match races against the challenger—proof that his first victory was no fluke.